 It hasn’t all been plain sailing with a couple of injuries meaning that Emma could not squat for the last half of the programme and a wrist issue for James necessitating the use of wraps.

 The chart below provides insight into the relative strengths across the full repetition range for the deadlift for Emma.
-The middle section of the repetition range is showing the highest 1RMs, after 1 week of rest the focus will be the translate that into the lower repetition range in preparation for the meet.
+The middle section of the repetition range is showing the highest 1RMs, after 1 week of rest the focus will be to translate that into the lower repetition range in preparation for the meet.

 Two lifters attend the South East England divisional meet on 14 Oct 2017 at Redhill, Surrey.
 It was a debut competition for Emma and James’s 2nd divisional.
 Both had their sights set on qualification to the unequipped national championships, scheduled for February 2018.
 Click the link above for the numbers for the day.
 Emma easily qualified for the unequipped deadlift in the women’s 80kg class.
 James qualified in both the deadlift and the squat for the men’s teenager (14-15 years old) 67.5kg class.
 As James’ bodyweight was 66.4kg and we had a view that he would leave the 67.5kg class by the time the nationals came around so we needed to ensure that he lifted enough to qualify him in the next weight category up, which is the 75kg class.
 Which he did.
 See James’ 140kg deadlift from the videos submenu under “Client Progress” on the main menu.